 Your appointment has three key parts and you usually stay with your dog throughout the whole process.
 However, due to coronavirus, dogs are currently coming into donation sessions on their own.
 We will discuss this with you when booking your appointment.
 Whether you are with your dog or they come in alone, the process is the same:

 - First, your dog receives a pre-donation health check from our vet.
 This is to check they are fit and healthy to donate and includes:

-- Undertake a physical examination of your dog and take its health history
+- A physical examination of your dog

 Each unit your dog donates can help save the lives of up to four dogs.